 Rhino populations are decreasing rapidly as they are often (one every 22 hours on average!) poached for their very valuable horns.
 Usually, the horns are used in Chinese traditional medicine, however, it has never been proven that rhino horn has any medicinal properties whatsoever.
 Many people sadly do still believe that it does, which keeps up the high demand for rhino horn.

-Below you’ll find a graph from Save the Rhino, an organization that’s making an incredible effort to decrease rhino poaching and help in their conservation.
-Rhino poaching massively spiked in 2013, and is now descreasing in the last years.
+Below you’ll find a graph from Save the Rhino, an organisation that’s making an incredible effort to decrease rhino poaching and help in their conservation.
+Rhino poaching massively spiked in 2013, and is now decreasing in the last years.
 This is definitely good news and gives us all hope.
 However, these numbers are still much too high for the rhino populations to survive long term, which is why it is still very important to make more of a massive conservation effort.

 The northern white rhino is an extremely sad example of how rhino poaching can wipe out an entire sub species.
 With only two (females) left on the entire planet, the species has reached functional extinction.
 These last two females live at Ol Pejeta Conservancy.
 There are great efforts being made to preserve this subspecies.
 Last attempts are being made to reproduce this species with material that has been collected from the last male and females.
 If successful, the calf will be carried by a southern white rhino as they want to make sure the risk for the last two northern white rhinos is as low as possible.
 This type of innovation is making amazing contributions to wildlife conservation.
 If you are interested in seeing more of the last two northern white rhinos, please have a look at Ol Pejeta’s instagram account.

-There are many projects and organizations focused on the conservation of rhino.
+There are many projects and organisations focused on the conservation of rhino.
 I already gave you some information on the amazing things and innovation being done by Ol Pejeta Conservancy.
 Besides innovation, there are many other efforts being made to conserve these beautiful animals.
 Rhinos in protected areas are either constantly monitored, like the rhinos in the video below, or being protected by an anti-poaching unit.
 These efforts are very effective, but a lot of money, rangers and resources are needed to perform enough tracking and anti-poaching.
 This is where we can all help!
 At the end of this post I will tell you all about what you can do for rhino conservation.

 Horses are often used on anti-poaching units, and for good reasons!
 They are excellent for patrols as they cover lots more distance (and do it with more ease) than rangers do on foot.
 This allows rangers to not be as fatigued if or when they do come into contact with a poacher and it gives them a quicker response time.
 Another reason for using horses instead of going on foot is to be able to have a better overview due to the height advantage, especially in grassy areas.
 Wildlife management and studies are also much easier to do on horseback as opposed to on foot or in a vehicle as the wildlife is much calmer, therefore it’s easier to observe and understand species diversity and populations.
 Besides the quietness of horses, they are also an amazing way to decrease the anti-poaching unit’s carbon footprint.
 Last but not least, horses have incredible hearing and sense wildlife, humans or any activity long before a ranger can spot it.
 All in all, horses are amazing additions to anti-poaching units due to many reasons and have gained lots of respect in this way.